driusan/lmt/Implementation.md

 <<<Output files>>>
 ```

-We used a few packages, so let's import them before declaring the blocks we
+We used a few standard library packages, so let's import them before
-just used.
+declaring the blocks we just used.

 ```go "main.go imports"
 "fmt"